jasperblues/faction-detector/README.md

 ## How it works

-> The [blog post](https://medium.com/p/75e100898160) covers the full pipeline with worked examples, Cypher queries, and the story of how 1970s karate club mathematics ended up predicting GitHub forks.
-You should read it.
+> The [blog post](https://medium.com/p/75e100898160) covers the full pipeline with worked examples, Cypher queries, and the story of how 1970s karate club mathematics ended up predicting GitHub forks. **You should read it.
 It's fun.
-But if you insist on the two-minute version:
+But if you insist on the two-minute version**:

 1. **Detect structure** — Build a directed review graph (reviewer → author) from PR comments, roll 30-day asymmetry windows across it, and find the peak tension cluster.
 This is pure [Zachary's Karate Club](https://en.wikipedia.org/wiki/Zachary%27s_karate_club)-style network science — who talks to whom, and is it reciprocal?
 This single metric does ~80% of the detection work.